ChemGen: Code Generation for Multispecies Chemically Reacting Flow Simulations: Governing equations and thermodynamics

-where $h_{\mathrm{ref},i}$ is the reference-state enthalpy of formation, and $c_{p,i}$ is the mass-specific heat capacity at constant pressure.
+where $T_{\mathrm{ref}}=298\text{ K}$ is the reference temperature, $h_{\mathrm{ref},i}$ is the standard enthalpy of formation at $T_{\mathrm{ref}}$, and $c_{p,i}$ is the mass-specific heat capacity at constant pressure.
 For differentiability and computational efficiency, ChemGen fits the polynomial for $c_{p,i}$ to arbitrary order.
 As such, the value of $c_{p,i}$ is computed from an $n_{p}$-order polynomial as

 which is based on, but not equivalent, to the NASA n-coefficient polynomial parametrization~\citep{Mcb93,Mcb02}.
 Substituting Equation~(\ref{eq:specific_heat_polynomial}) into Equation~(\ref{eq:enthalpy_identity}), we evaluate the mass-specific enthalpy as